 Gil Hodges, a key component of contending Brooklyn Dodger teams and later a successful manager of the champion 1969 Mets, will be inducted into the Hall of Fame this year.
 Another New York icon will not, though he did have a similar background and career arc.
-The closeness of their stories is compelling with Bauer seemingly getting the worst side of it in most instances.
+The closeness of their stories is compelling with Hank Bauer seemingly getting the worst side of it in most instances.

 Both grew up in tight financial conditions.
 Hodge’s father was a partially blind coal miner who worked through the loss of his toes to feed the family.
 Bauer’s father lost a leg and tried to make ends meet as a bartender.
 Funds were tight in the Bauer household, sometimes forcing Hank to wear homespun burlap clothing.